 What is Physics?

-The course also involves a lot of theory which is tested on the written examination.
-Students are expected to be able to use various formulae with respect to SI units and significant figures, and have a good understanding of the role in physics in modern society and technology.
+The Physics course also involves a lot of theory which is tested on the written examination.
+Students are expected to be able to use various formulae with respect to SI units and significant figures, and have a good understanding of the role of physics in modern society and technology.

 Download poster in pdf format [from www.compadre.com]

 What type of student might Physics suit?

 - Students considering a career in any mathematical or scientific discipline, such as finance, statistics, engineering, physics, or computer science.

 - Students who were successful in their Junior Cert science examination, particularly in the Physics section of the course.